junnjiee/junnjiee/README.md

 ### Jun Jie

-a dev trying to learn and build cool software.
+a dev trying to learn anything cool and build tech people use.

 <!--
 **junnjiee16/junnjiee16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.